lbr38/documentation/docs/en/guides/motionui.rst

 - Event recording must be functional (see '**Testing Event Recording**').

-Configuration of Alert Time Slots
+Configuration of alert time slots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Fill in the **time slots** during which you wish to **receive alerts** if there is any motion detection.
 To enable alerts for the **entire day**, you should enter 00:00 for both the start and end time slots.